 components in parallel.
 The following diagrams show the difference between

-uploading one large file and a parallel composite upload.
+uploading one large file and uploading the same file using the parallel

-There are benefits and tradeoffs to using parallel composite uploads, so it is important to read the documentation.
+For details about the benefits and tradeoffs to using parallel composite uploads, visit the cp command documentation.

 Tuning TCP parameters

 You can improve TCP transfer performance by tuning the following TCP parameters.
-Before changing these settings, read your operating system's documentation, or consult an expert.
+Before you change these settings, read your operating system's documentation and consult an expert.

 By increasing your effective network bandwidth, you can potentially increase

 your data transfer throughput rate.
 You can test network latency by running the

 Cloud Storage bucket.

 gsutil perfdiag gs://[BUCKET_NAME]